Discover Jesus \ Topic \Was Jesus Really Born of a Virgin?

 Since the beginning of religion, prophets have been predicting that their Holy One would be born of a virgin.
 The majority of these great Sons of God in the world's religions were often said to be born in a cave and usually of a virgin mother.
 The same is true of mythological gods, such as Bacchus, Mercury, and Adonis.

 Most of the writers of the New Testament did not rely upon this theory to demonstrate Jesus’ divinity.
-Only the Gospel of Matthew mentions a virgin birth; it is not mentioned in the Epistles, the Gospels of Mark, John, and Luke, or the Book of Revelation.
+Only the Gospels of Matthew and Luke mention a virgin birth; it is not mentioned in the Epistles, the Gospels of Mark and John, or in the Book of Revelation.
 Paul describes Jesus as "made of the seed of David according to the flesh," which refers to a human lineage.

 Most of the Messianic prophecies of the Old Testament were altered to apply to Jesus long after Jesus’ life on earth.
 In the prophecy of Isaiah, "Behold, the virgin shall conceive …," the original word maiden was changed to virgin.